 And it’s not about getting all giddy about a season with this one win, but just taking that one game, those two hours, and going through numerous emotions ending with feeling happy and filled with joy about what your team just pulled off, instead of ‘we never should have been in the situation’ or ‘this team still is a mess’ of ‘this doesn’t make up for the last few games’.
 Just seems can’t seem to take a second to enjoy a winning moment.
 Take a breath.
 Enjoy the victory.
 It’s okay.
 It’s not saying or acting like we just conquered the world.
 If you can’t enjoy some of the smaller victories in a season or life you’ll probably not find much to he happy and celebrate for a long periods of time.

 Thanks for the life lesson.
 By the way, of course it's fan speculation.
 This is a message board.
 We're fans.
 We speculate.
 Sheesh...
 It's fun for a lot of us.
 If it's not for you, that's cool.
-Don't play along.bhoovy wrote: ↑January 10th, 2019, 2:26 pmSaying it’s a game we should have done this or not done that is just for the most part fan speculation.
-It’s fans looking at schedules and records and making assumptions.
+Don't play along.

 boom. drop the mic